Array Functions

 mergeTree (array $array1, array $array2)array

-Recursively merges two fields.
+Recursively merges two arrays.
 It is useful, for example, for merging tree structures.
-It behaves as the + operator for array, ie. it adds a key/value pair from the second array to the first one and retains the value from the first array in the case of a key collision.
+It follows the same rules as the + operator applied to arrays, i.e., it adds key/value pairs from the second array to the first, and in case of key collisions, it keeps the value from the first array.

 $array1 = ['color' => ['favorite' => 'red'], 5];